Ukrainian Army Aviation: Russo-Ukrainian war

 During the invasion, the UAA Mi-24s conducted ground attacks against advancing Russian columns, while Mi-8s (supported by Su-24MRs or Mi-24s) took part during the siege of Mariupol, ferrying reinforcements and supplies for the beleaguered defenders and evacuating wounded personnel, until an increase in Russian air defenses made further resupply missions too dangerous.
 Overall, the UAA made 18 successful flights to Mariupol, delivering 30 tons of cargo, 72 soldiers, while evacuating 64 wounded.
 Sixteen of these missions ended with the safe return of its crews, while three helicopters were written off.

+In 2024, the 11th Army Aviation Brigade began operating a small number of fixed-wing aircraft such as the Yak-52 for countering Russian drones.

 International missions

 From 2004 until 2018, eight Mi-8s and six Mi-24 were deployed in Liberia as part of the United Nations Mission in Liberia (UNMIL) where they flew a total of 55,000 sorties logging over 60,000 flight hours.

 Between 2012 and 2018, Ukrainian helicopter crews flew more than 3,000 combat sorties as part of the United Nations Organization Stabilization Mission in the Democratic Republic of the Congo (MONUSCO) mission in the DRC.
 Following the Russian invasion in 2022, Ukraine recalled its eight Mi-8s deployed in Congo.